 RRP 19.25 Colourway price 17.33

-click on cover picture for buy now button and shots of all designs
+click on cover picture for 'buy now' button and shots of all designs

-Arctic circle shades for those who prefer a cool Yule
+Arctic Circle shades for those who prefer a cool Yule

 Pale is based on the ethereal colour palette of the frozen north, perfect for those of us looking for winter season women's wear which avoids the loud, the scarlet and green, the robins and the jingle bells.
 If your style is log fires, candles, luxurious and glamorous textures and a frosty cool palette then this is the collection for you.

 Kim is no fool; this collection hits all of the fashion trend buttons, with outdoorsy-knits tending towards the large and loose while those destined to keep you looking effortlessly elegant as you sip champagne and nibble smoked salmon blinis are generally delivered in finer yarns with body conscious silhouettes.
-There are several big baggy cardigan jackets, one of which even cleverly offers this season's hottest 'animal print' look but in wintry Snow Leopard shades (left below).
-The body=conscious indoor look is wittily combined with the drive to more covered-up styling which is a major theme since the Me Too campaign, alongside the asymmetric and wrapped trends.
+There are several big baggy cardigan jackets, one of which even cleverly offers this season's hottest 'animal print' look but in wintry Snow Leopard shades (below left).
+The body-conscious indoor look is wittily combined with the drive to more covered-up styling which is a major theme since the Me Too campaign, alongside the asymmetric and wrapped trends.
 Find all of them in the same cleverly constructed design Modest (below centre).
-And if you want to buck the trend for multiple baggy layers or slim fitting cover up elegance, the fluffy off the shoulder sweater is the big festive season story for those who, while not wanting to let it all hang out, don't mind flashing a little bit when the lights go down and the temperatures come up (see Soft below right).
+And if you want to buck the trend for multiple baggy layers or slim fitting cover up elegance, the fluffy off-the-shoulder sweater is the big festive season story for those who, while not wanting to let it all hang out, don't mind flashing a little bit when the lights go down and the temperatures come up (see Soft below right).